wmedrano/wmedrano.dev/content/literate-programs/emacs-config.md

 (global-evil-surround-mode t)
 ```

-To navigate windows, `gw` is used to bring up an interactive menu that supports
+To navigate windows, `C-c w` is used to bring up an interactive menu that
-the following commands:
+supports the following commands:

 -   `<number>` - Each window is given a number.
 Selecting a number will jump to
     that window.